GeoData for everyone

-Powerful customization and simplicity as a feature make collecting GEO data easier than ever before.
-Forms are designed to adapt in real-time to the type of data you are collecting, enabling fast data input.
+Powerful customization and simplicity as a feature make collecting GeoData easier than ever before.
+Forms are designed to adapt in real-time to the type of data you are collecting, enabling a smooth participation.
 You can create or reuse icon sets based on the data you are interested to collect.

 Define teams and projects to get insight on progress and store data in a secure way.
 Easily find and edit existing data.

 A map view that provides intuitive filtering capabilities, and configurable base maps.
-Share the collected data with the target audience in a way that enables users to get an overview as well as dig deep.
+Share the map data with your audience in a way that enables them to get an overview as well as dig deep.

 Be in control

-As GeoData gets more accessible, and projects for ecology monitoring and climate change action get more traction, we want to support organizations with a platform that is
+As GeoData gets more accessible, and projects for ecology monitoring, climate change action and social change get more traction, we want to empower organizations and communities that work with maps to make a positive impact

 Who is using it?